 The Council sets a six-year capital programme every February, detailing the current and next five years of planned capital spend.
-This includes how expenditure will be financed, and the relevant prudential indicators required to enable the Council to ensure all capital borrowing is affordable, sustainable, and prudent.
-The capital programme totals £257.358m over a six-year period.
+This includes how expenditure will be financed, and the

-The Council has two Private Finance Initiative (PFI) projects and recognises £12.961m of long term liability as funding for the care homes and schools' assets acquired under these contracts.
+The Council has two Private Finance Initiative (PFI) projects and recognises £11.031m of long term liability as funding for the care homes and schools' assets acquired under these contracts.

-There are further financing leases which relate to vehicles and buildings, with an associated long term liability of £4.059m.
+There are further financing leases which relate to vehicles and buildings, with an associated long term liability of £3.234m.